 TTM gross margin is 31.1%, 310 basis points better than the five-year average.
 TTM operating margin is 9.4%, 190 basis points worse than the five-year average.
 TTM net margin is 1.3%, 380 basis points worse than the five-year average.

 With recent TTM operating margins below historical averages, Sealed Air has some work to do.

 Can your portfolio provide you with enough income to last through retirement?
 You'll need more than Sealed Air.
-Learn how to maximize your investment income and get "The 3 DOW Stocks Dividend Investors Need."
+Learn how to maximize your investment income and "Secure Your Future With 9 Rock-Solid Dividend Stocks."
 Click here for instant access to this free report.